cprewit/bits/README.md

 Please consult these websites for directions on how to properly install these components for your Linux distribution.

-Once the pre-requisite items have been installed:
+Once the prerequisite items have been installed:

 ``` bash
 # Download BITS